Chaseburg's Linda DeGarmo receives top volunteer award for excellence in cancer advocacy.

-Linda DeGarmo of Chaseburg was named the State Lead Ambassador (SLA) of the Year by the American Cancer Society Cancer Action Network (ACS CAN) for her dedicated volunteer and advocacy efforts to help make cancer a national priority.
+Linda DeGarmo of Chaseburg was named the State Lead Ambassador of the Year by the American Cancer Society Cancer Action Network for her dedicated volunteer and advocacy efforts to help make cancer a national priority.

 This annual award is presented to a lead ACS CAN volunteer who has demonstrated exemplary leadership while advocating for the organization’s priority areas of cancer-related public policy.